BlogJob Search15+ Best Jobs for the Future That Will Be in High Demand

 #1.
 Physician Assistant

-Physician assistants (PA) are medical professionals who work under physicians’ supervision to examine and treat patients.
+Physician assistants (PAs) are medical professionals who work under physicians’ supervision to examine and treat patients.
 Their job involves everything from diagnosing illnesses to developing treatment plans and prescribing medication.

 PAs work in various settings and institutions, like physician offices, private clinics, public hospitals, etc., collaborating with other healthcare professionals from many different fields.
 Their job is vital to providing exceptional and personalized care, thus increasing overall healthcare accessibility.

-The job outlook for this profession is much higher than average, with an expected 27% between 2022 and 2032.
+The job outlook for this profession is much higher than average, with an expected 20% growth between 2024 and 2034.
 However, entry-level candidates need to have a master’s degree from an accredited program and a license, in addition to a strong physician assistant resume.
-A lucrative median salary of $126,010 per year makes the effort of getting there worth it.
+A lucrative median salary of $133,260 per year makes the effort of getting there worth it.

 #2.
 Data Scientist